lite-xl/lite-xl-lsp/README.md

 - [ ] Add symbol renaming support 'textDocument/rename'
 - [ ] Add Snippets support (this will need a whole standalone plugin).
 - [ ] Fix issues when parsing stdout from some lsp servers (eg: css-languageserver).
-- [ ] Figure out how to get an autocompletion item full documentation with 'completionItem/resolve' or any other in order to better populate the new autocomplete item description
 - [x] More improvements to autocomplete.lua plugin
   - [ ] Detect view edges and render to the most visible side
   - [ ] Description box, detect view width and expand accordingly